Borough: Ancient and municipal boroughs

 During the medieval period many towns were granted self-governance by the Crown, at which point they became referred to as boroughs.
 The formal status of borough came to be conferred by Royal Charter.
 These boroughs were generally governed by a self-selecting corporation (i.e., when a member died or resigned his replacement would be by co-option).
 Sometimes boroughs were governed by bailiffs.

 Debates on the Reform Bill (eventually the Reform Act 1832) lamented the diversity of polity of such town corporations, and a Royal Commission was set up to investigate this.
 This resulted in a regularisation of municipal government by the Municipal Corporations Act 1835.
 178 of the ancient boroughs were re-formed as municipal boroughs, with all municipal corporations to be elected according to a standard franchise based on property ownership.
 The unreformed boroughs lapsed in borough status, or were reformed (or abolished) later.
 Several new municipal boroughs were formed in the new industrial cities after the bill enacted, per its provisions.

 As part of a large-scale reform of local government in England and Wales in 1974, municipal boroughs were finally abolished (having become increasingly irrelevant).
 However, the civic traditions of many were continued by the grant of a charter to their successor district councils.
 As to smallest boroughs, a town council was formed for an alike zone, while charter trustees were formed for a few others.
 A successor body is allowed to use the regalia of the old corporation, and appoint ceremonial office holders such as sword and mace bearers as provided in their original charters.
 The council, or trustees, may apply for an Order in Council or Royal Licence to use the coat of arms.

 Parliamentary boroughs

 From 1265, two burgesses from each borough were summoned to the Parliament of England, alongside two knights from each county.
 Thus parliamentary constituencies were derived from the ancient boroughs.
 Representation in the House of Commons was decided by the House itself, which resulted in boroughs being established in some small settlements for the purposes of parliamentary representation, despite their possessing no actual corporation.

-After the 1832 Reform Act, which disenfranchised many of the rotten boroughs (boroughs that had declined in importance, had only a small population, and had only a handful of eligible voters), parliamentary constituencies began to diverge from the ancient boroughs.
+After the Reform Act 1832, which disenfranchised many of the rotten boroughs (boroughs that had declined in importance, had only a small population, and had only a handful of eligible voters), parliamentary constituencies began to diverge from the ancient boroughs.
 While many ancient boroughs remained as municipal boroughs, they were disenfranchised by the Reform Act.